Nimberite-Development/Nimberite-Server/README.md

 # Nimberite
-The Nimberite MC server implementation in all it's (probably buggy and incomplete) glory!~ Isn't this great?
+The Nimberite MC server implementation in all its (probably buggy and incomplete) glory!~ Isn't this great?
 Look at what I've accomplished (with a lot of help)!

 ## Libraries Created